“Nobody Died At Sandy Hook”

 Brooklyn man yelled that Newtown massacre never happened to family of slain Sandy Hook Elementary School teacher Victoria Soto

-Besides, if they were able to pay off so many people – pretty much an entire town – to keep them quiet, which is what this book claims, then why not just extend that offer to these contractors?
-You could get them to say whatever you’d like.
-You could have them tell the press it was the saddest, bloodiest thing that they’ve ever seen.
+Besides, if this supposed “conspiracy” really managed to pay off an entire town to keep silent, as this book claims, then why not simply extend that to the contractors?
+You could pay them to say whatever you want.
+They could tell the press it was the most tragic, haunting scene imaginable, for instance.

 “No photographic evidence or video footage was released to confirm the official story that these 28 persons actually died.” pg.
 60